yaswanthramanam/DeWill_Zerepy_Cron_Agent/README.md

    start
    ```

+## Platform Features

+### Twitter/X

+- Post tweets from prompts
+- Read timeline with configurable count
+- Reply to tweets in timeline
+- Like tweets in timeline

+### Farcaster

+- Post casts
+- Reply to casts
+- Like and requote casts
+- Read timeline
+- Get cast replies

+### Echochambers

+- Post new messages to rooms
+- Reply to messages based on room context
+- Read room history
+- Get room information and topics

 ## Create your own agent

 The secret to having a good output from the agent is to provide as much detail as possible in the configuration file.
 Craft a story and a context for the agent, and pick very good examples of tweets to include.